Rushland Boy here, and we continue now with the Trump press conference.

 But he said that there is phenomenal success happening already.

-Uh that his defense secretary submitting a plan to defeat ISIS, that ISIS has spread like cancer.
+That his defense secretary submitting a plan to defeat ISIS.

-He said ISIS is another mess that he has inherited, but that he promised to eliminate the problem and will.
+He said, ISIS is another mess that he has inherited, but that he promised to eliminate the problem and will.

 He said he's going to build and rebuild the military.